Terms and Conditions

 FT-number at the Danish Financial Supervisory Authority (“the Danish FSA”): 22017

-- Conclusion of the customer relationship
+2. Conclusion of the customer relationship

-- applicant's country of origin
+• applicant's country of origin

-- applicant's full name,
+• applicant's full name,

-- applicant's e-mail,
+• applicant's e-mail,

-- applicant's telephone number
+• applicant's telephone number

 an email is sent to the Customer with login details to the Platform.
-The customer must then log in and identify and legitimise beneficial owners by uploading valid picture ID of each beneficial owner.
+The customer must then log in and identify and legitimise beneficial owners by uploading valid picture ID and proof of address for each beneficial owner.
 These Terms and Conditions and Data Processing Agreement must also be approved by the Customer represented by a person with the appropriate power of attorney.
 In addition, the Customer must specify the purpose of the business and the expected business volume.

-Companies that do not register beneficial owners in Company registration data, or where beneficial owners cannot be identified, the day-to-day management must be regarded as beneficial owners under the Danish Money Laundering Act, in which case these must be legitimised.
+Companies that do not register beneficial owners in Company registration data, or where beneficial owners cannot be identified, the company’s management must be regarded as beneficial owners under the Danish Money Laundering Act, in which case these must be legitimised.

 As soon as the Customer has provided the required information in connection with the application procedure, November First will decide whether the Customer meets the criteria to be approved as a user of the Platform.
 November First will confirm the customer relationship via email.

-- The Platform
+3. The Platform

 November First cooperates with selected financial institutions that make accounts as well as exchange rates available for November First.
 The exchange rates are then offered to the Customer with November First's margin added.
 The selected financial institutions carry out transfers on behalf of November First through clearing systems, such as SWIFT to the final beneficiary.
 November First only cooperates with financial institutions that have the necessary licences and approvals from the authorities of their home country.